robboten/hemnet-test/README.md

 This repository contains a codebase for a web scraping application that collects data from Hemnet, a popular real estate website in Sweden.

-The application is built using Python 3 and the Scrapy web crawling framework.
+The application is built using Python 3, beautiful soup and pandas.
 It collects data such as property details, pricing, and location information for all listings on Hemnet.

 ## Getting Started